 ‘The Faithful Few’: Group of volunteer retirees build camaraderie while building homes

-Every Thursday morning, 85-year-old Ned Shows can be found surrounded by his friends at the site of a Dorchester Habitat for Humanity home.
+Every Thursday morning, 85-year-old Ned Shows can be found surrounded by his friends at the site of a nonprofit organization Dorchester Habitat for Humanity home.
 This past week, as he got to work on a house on Lake Drive in Summerville, other volunteers busied themselves with different tasks: two men laid shingles above him, a woman measured siding nearby him and another person installed a door.

 Together, they raise the walls.

 Shows is part of a special retiree group known as the “Faithful Few.”
 They earned the name because of their loyal service to Dorchester Habitat.
 During his time with the dedicated group, Shows has helped to build more than 20 homes.

 “I knew nothing about building houses until we started with this,” he said.
 “I feel good about seeing the houses completed — one after another, after another.”

 The work keeps him healthy and active, and he enjoys the fellowship with with other volunteers; but more than anything, Shows said he marvels at the amount of work the team can complete.

 “I’m constantly amazed at what a group of volunteers can do with good leadership,” he said.